Konrud/spinner-web-component/README.md

 </html>
 ```

+**NOTE:** When component is insterted into the DOM, it automatically gets `hidden` attribute set on it, that is, it will be hidden by default.

 ## Browser Support
 Chrome 54, Edge 79, Firefox 63, Opera 41, Safari 10.1, iOS Safari 10.3, Samsung Internet 6.0